googleapis/google-cloud-cpp/doc/contributor/working-with-bazel-and-cmake.md

 # Working with Bazel and CMake

-The Google Cloud C++ Client Libraries support application developers that use either Bazel or CMake as their build system.
+The Google Cloud C++ Client Libraries support application developers who use either Bazel or CMake as their build system.
 This document describes how to keep the two build systems in sync, and how that works behind the scenes.